enid3/CardGames/readme.md

 Seems like thinking in this way will lead to `Entity-Component-System` pattern.

+## No abstractions for user-specific & common; private & public game states
+`GameState` interface represents immutable state of specific game.
+Actual `GameState` can be received from role interface method `StateProvider.getState()`.
+`GameEngineHandler` implements this interface too, providing synchronization.

+So, in case player must know, for instance, his hand, size of deck, [flop[turn[river]]], ...
+I'm using single `GameState` instance to handle it all at the same time.
+It causes security issues(there's full deck in response).
+In terms of asynchronous communication(WebSocket): ineffective network usage (effective one is by providing differences only), state parsing logic required on the service layer, in order to provide user-specific state.

+By the way, it's poor from the point of code reuse, since we have to duplicate `*GameEngine` variables in `*GameState`.

 ## Other
 There are some `\\ TODO ...` around project, which represent limitations, bugs, poor abstractions and so on.